mark-summerfield/uxf/py/eg/README.md

 This example uses `Uxf.load()` and then manually iterates over the returned `Uxf` object's value to produce HTML output.

-## compare.py

-This example can be used stand-alone or as an import.
-It is used to compare two UXF files for equality (or for equivalence).
-(See also `py/uxfcompare.py`.)

 ## Config.py